rpturbina/homework-spotify-app/README.md

 ## **Update**

+### **Homework - Module 5 - Session 3 - Typescript**

+* Add typescript to your app
+* Convert the Tracks component and Search API calls to Typescript.
+Don't use typescript types any for this, instead write your own definitions.

 ### **Homework - Module 5 - Session 2 - UI Component Library**

 * Start using UI component library/just using CSS.
 You're free to choose any library/just using CSS.